-Students seeking longer-term apartments (Wohnungen) or places in shared apartments (WGs) for a period can explore options by location at www.studenten-wg.de, which translates well in web browsers.
+Students seeking longer-term apartments (Wohnungen) or places in shared apartments (WGs) for a period can explore options by location at www.studenten-wg.de, which is also in German but translates well in web browsers.

 These can be even less expensive than a pension but can still offer breakfast.
 It’s easiest to check on the choices at the Zimmervermittlung – some houses only accept guests this way – but signs to look for are 'Zimmer', 'Zimmer frei' or 'Fremdenzimmer'.

-The Netherlands-based ACSI collects information about European camping sites and at through the Eurocampings site www.eurocampings.co.uk the websites of hundreds of German camping grounds can be reached.
-Making the browser search campingfuehrer.adac.de brings up the national automobile organisation ADAC's website search for camping grounds, but users will have to rely on browser translations from German.
+The Netherlands-based ACSI collects information about European camping sites and, through the Eurocampings site www.eurocampings.co.uk, the websites of hundreds of German camping grounds can be reached.
+The PiNCAMP site www.pincamp.de is the national automobile organisation ADAC's website for camping grounds with almost 1300 German listings.
+Users have to rely on browser translations from German.

 For most travellers in Germany the only problems with communications will be about making choices.